aleon1220/kiwiki/onboarding-processes/readme.md

 - Spend time getting familiar with the tools.
 Click everywhere.
 Skim through everything
 - Take things slowly.
 Only join different activities if the coworkers ask
 - For extroverts try to keep a low profile.
 For introverts try to speak up
+- Find a excuse to create a small purchase and see the process
+- Do they pay monthly or fort nightly
+- Do they have a system to see the payments and social security contributions
+- Dump lots of possibly important pages in Toby bookmarks

+Setting up dev laptop
+- If windows get admin priveleges ASAP
+- Set up WSL
+- Set up Docker
+- Set up virtual box and vagrant
+- Encryption set up GPG
+- set you SSH key with your work email
+- Add GPG and SSH keys from the new laptop to sites
+  - Github
+  - Gitlab
+  - Bitbucket
+- Set up your git commits with GPG signatures
+- Set up Toby bookmarks